mingchoi/LeetCode-Solution/README.md

-# LeetCode Solution for Typescript
+# LeetCode Solution

 Yet another leetcode solution on github.
-With Typescript.
-The solutions with be improved by time.
+It might not be the best solution, but it is all solved by me.
 Cheers!🎉